Psychology in Space

 Psychological Health and Behavioral Resilience in Spaceflight

 This workshop will examine the unique psychological rigors of long-duration missions, including cognitive performance under microgravity and behavioral health risks.
-We will explore topics such as cohesion and conflict in isolated habitats, the selection and training of astronauts with a focus on risk prevention, and established best-practices to support resilience in space.
+We will explore topics such as cohesion and conflict in isolated habitats, the selection and training of astronauts with a focus on risk prevention, and established best-practices to support resilience in space, including the use of emerging technologies to assess readiness and support performance in extreme environments.

 Panel Discussion: Come Prepared!